oslerin/Computer-Vision/README.md

 # Computer-Vision
-Programs developed for concepts in Compuer Vision.
+Programs developed for concepts in Computer Vision.